6 min read · Cost

 | Hillside FHSZ parcel with full WUI assembly | $24–$33+ | $60,000–$110,000+ |

-Sierra Siding's typical Hardie scope band in the Marin area as of 2026.
+Typical Hardie planning range for the Marin area — a general California market range, not a Sierra Siding quote.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways